-2.20 Withdrawal of nomination
+2.21 Withdrawal of nomination

-- (a) A candidate may withdraw their nomination at any time before the result of an election is provisionally declared. - (b) Withdrawals must be given to the Returning Officer in writing and include: - (i) the position(s) to which they were seeking election; and - (ii) the candidate's name and signature. - (c) The withdrawal takes effect on its receipt by the Returning Officer. - (d) If a candidate withdraws, the Returning Officer must proceed as if that Member had never nominated for a position.
+- (a) A candidate may withdraw their nomination at any time before the result of an election is provisionally declared. - (b) A candidate may be deemed to have withdrawn their nomination pursuant to Regulation 5.4(d). - (c) Withdrawals must be given to the Returning Officer in writing and include: - (i) the position(s) to which they were seeking election; and - (ii) the candidate's name and signature. - (d) The withdrawal takes effect on its receipt by the Returning Officer. - (e) If a candidate withdraws, the Returning Officer must proceed as if that Member had never nominated for a position.

-2.21 Voting
+2.22 Voting

-(a) In accordance with rule 12.2(c)(i) of the Constitution, all elections must be conducted by secret ballot.

-- (b) Voters may only vote once in each election.
-All votes of a voter who votes, or attempts to vote, more than once are invalid. - (c) Votes must be cast by the voter personally, and not by another person on their behalf. - (d) Regulation 2.21(c) does not prevent a voter from requesting another person to provide assistance in physically casting the vote. - (e) The Returning Officer must use reasonable efforts to promote voter participation.
+- (a) In accordance with rule 12.3(c)(i) of the Constitution, all elections must be conducted by secret ballot. - (b) Voters may only vote once in each election.
+All votes of a voter who votes, or attempts to vote, more than once are invalid. - (c) Votes must be cast by the voter personally, and not by another person on their behalf. - (d) Regulation 2.22(c) does not prevent a voter from requesting another person to provide assistance in physically casting the vote. - (e) The Returning Officer must use reasonable efforts to promote voter participation.

-2.22 Identification of voters
+2.23 Identification of voters